MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/troubleshoot-apps-start-failure-use-windows-package-manager.md

 Follow the steps to install the winget tool from Microsoft Store:

-1. Open the Start menu, type *store*, and press <kbd>Enter</kbd> to open the Microsoft Store app.
+1. Open the Start menu, enter *store*, and press <kbd>Enter</kbd> to open the Microsoft Store app.
-2. In the search bar, type *winget* and press <kbd>Enter</kbd>.
+2. In the search bar, enter *winget* and press <kbd>Enter</kbd>.
 Select the **App Installer** application in the results.

     > [!NOTE]
     > The WinGet client is distributed within the App Installer package.

 3. Select **Get** to install the app on the **App Installer** page, and wait for the installation to finish.
-4. Verify the installation by invoking the `winget` command at the command prompt or Windows PowerShell, and the output shows the program version, syntax, and available options as follows:
+4. Verify the installation by invoking the `winget` command at the command prompt or in Windows PowerShell.
+The output shows the program version, syntax, and available options as follows:

     :::image type="content" source="media/troubleshoot-apps-start-failure-use-windows-package-manager/winget-cmdlet-output.png" alt-text="Screenshot of the winget cmdlet output, which shows the program version, syntax, and available options.":::